Description

 OpenCVE Recommended Actions

-• Upgrade cowlib to a patched version in which the SSE field validation properly rejects or sanitizes CR and LF characters; obtain the latest release from the project’s repository or package manager.
+• Upgrade cowlib to a patched version that properly rejects or sanitizes CR and LF characters in SSE field values; obtain the latest release from the project’s repository or package manager.

 • If an immediate upgrade is not possible, validate all user‑controlled SSE field values by rejecting or stripping any \r or \n characters before passing them to cow_sse:event/1; reject means returning an error to the client, strip means removing the characters from the payload.